 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in North Korea?
+What Is the Climate Like in North Korea?

 North Korea has a continental climate, meaning it has warm summers and cold, dry winters.
 In summer, the country is affected by warm currents from tropical regions.
 These currents bring heavy rainfalls and warmer temperatures.
 In the winter, winds from Siberia cause weather that gets very cold and has very little moisture.

-How Safe is North Korea?
+How Safe Is North Korea?

 North Korea does not release statistics or information on crime within the country.
 Not much about the prevalence of crime is known.
 Petty theft and pick-pocketing have been reported by travellers at the airport in Pyongyang.
 The sale of counterfeit goods is widespread.
 But, selling or buying these goods is often illegal.

-Many actions that would be permissible in the U.S. are illegal in North Korea.
+Many actions that would be permissible in Canada are illegal in North Korea.
 While in North Korea, you are subject to local law.
 Even breaking the law out of ignorance can hold severe penalties.
 This includes detention in the country.
 Criticism of the North Korean government and its leaders, past or present, in any form is against the law.
 Assume that your actions will be monitored while in the country.
 Avoid any acts that could be considered illegal or even questionable.

 A Ride on the Pyongyang Metro